-Instead of a generic birthday card, have colleagues write a few sentences about the employee’s contributions and what they like most about working with that person.
+Instead of a generic birthday card, have colleagues write a few sentences about the employee’s contributions to the team and what they like most about working with that person.

-This sends the clear signal that the whole workplace sees and appreciates each employee’s hard work.
+These send a clear signal that the whole workplace sees and appreciates each employee’s hard work.

 Our research has uncovered that peer-to-peer recognition is extremely valuable to fostering a positive workplace culture.
 In fact, it’s actually more important than recognition from a supervisor.

 This could be a good option for more introverted employees.
 Even if it’s for a token amount (e.g., $25), the employee will appreciate the gesture.

 For the employee whose desk is always littered with coffee cups, a Starbucks card might be the perfect gift.
-A Groupon gift can work too.
+A Groupon gift or TINYgift card to send with a Cheers can work too.